What’s it like having a homeschooled high schooler in the home?

 - And she’s learning how to use the college resource center for her writing projects.

 - She’s learning confidence and accepting that she’s very capable at what she’s doing.

 I get to be an essay development resource, reinforcing grammar and spelling, and helping her use outlining as a first step to writing development.
 Also, I get to hone my essay writing skills right along with her…and even enjoy learning from her college profs from afar.

 Her dad gets to teach her surgical stitching skills and introduces her to all things medicine in his spare time, which she eats up like a third-year medical student.
 They discuss all things current affairs and Canadian and American history.

-They play Stratego, Exploding Kittens, and games galore.
-They hit the tennis ball back and forth or play baseball soccer (a game they made up, cause that is what homeschoolers do: makeup games.)
+Almost every evening, they play Stratego, Exploding Kittens, and games galore.
+They hit the tennis ball back and forth or play baseball or soccer (a game they made up, cause that is what homeschoolers do: makeup games.)

 Because she still hangs out with her eleven-year-old brother and fourteen-year-old sister.

 She shows her brother how to use the Rosetta Stone French program, she introduces him to high school level physics experiments, she quizzes him on Latin as they’re both studying it (but at different levels), and she plays trampoline games or builds snow forts with him outside.
 She joins us for jeopardy quizzing games and Professor Noggins games and Bananagrams on Friday mornings.

 As an older sibling, she occasionally explains math concepts to her younger sister and they hang out like peers most of the time.